grz0zrg/fsynth/README.md

 ## Build

-Fragment was done with a custom build system which watch for changes and include files when it read /\*#include file\*/, it was made with the functional *Anubis* programming language.
+Fragment is built with a custom build system watching for changes in real-time and which include files when it read /\*#include file\*/, it execute several programs on the output files such as code minifier for production ready usage, the build system was made with the functional *Anubis* programming language.

 _app_fs.\*_ and _app_cm.\*_ are the entry point files used by the build system to produce a single file and a production ready file in the *dist* directory.